DiRoots-Limited/DiRoots.ProSheets.Releases/docs/Pages/DocRegister/Header-tab.md

 Some additional environment variables are appended, displayed in gray, such as Date and Windows User Name.

-1. Use the **Search** bar to quickly locate a parameter by name.
+1. Use the Search bar to quickly locate a parameter by name.

 2. Use the checkboxes to select the desired parameters.

-3. The selected parameters will automatically appear in the **Selected Parameters Table** on the right.
+3. The selected parameters will automatically appear in the "Selected Parameters Table" on the right.

-4. To hide the parameters you haven’t selected, check the **Hide Unchecked** box at the bottom of the panel.
+4. To hide the parameters you haven’t selected, check the "Hide Unchecked" box at the bottom of the panel.

 ![DocRegister Select Project Information Parameters](../../../assets/images/DocRegister/Header1-SelectParameters.gif)
 <sub>Note: the version on the image may not reflect the [latest version of DocRegister](https://diroots.com/revit-plugins/revit-to-pdf-dwg-dgn-dwf-nwc-ifc-and-images-with-prosheets/).</sub>